Terry-Feng/APITest_BDD/README.md

 This is a demo for technical assignment using <b>Cucumber</b>, <b>Serenity</b> and <b>Rest-assured</b>

 ### To deploy the poject<br>
-* Download the poject, import it to you IDE and run `mvn clean install` with your IDE.<br>
+* Download the poject, import it to you IDE as a maven project and run `mvn clean install` with your IDE.<br>
 * Download the project, navigate to the project root directory, run `mvn clean install` with commandline.

 ### To run the test<br>